• Skip to primary navigation

 Tips

-• Measure and prepare all your ingredients before you begin this recipe, as it comes together very quickly.
+• Measure and prepare all your ingredients before you begin this recipe, as it comes together quickly.
 This includes preparing the pan.

 • Leaving an overhang of the wax paper in the pan makes lifting and removing the fudge easier.